-Arthur Flattered By Inter Link But Targets Long-Term Barca Stay
+Arthur flattered by Inter link but targets long-term Barca stay

 But he told La Gazzetta dello Sport heading to Italy to join Antonio Conte's team at this juncture was not part of his career plan.

-Arthur said: "For any player it is an honor to have your name linked with such an important and world-renowned club as Inter, and with a great coach and an impressive squad.
+Arthur said: "For any player it is an honour to have your name linked with such an important and world-renowned club as Inter, and with a great coach and an impressive squad.

 "However, my head is only thinking of Barcelona, I am very comfortable with the club and the city, and honestly I see myself with the Blaugrana for many years."